How It Works #

 Security Model #

-• Zero-knowledge metadata — Annotations and tag values can be encrypted client-side with AES-256-GCM before sending to the API.
+• Opaque encrypted metadata — Annotations and tag values can be encrypted client-side with AES-256-GCM before sending to the API.
 The server stores ciphertext only.

-• HMAC-derived lists — Third-party breach detection uses HMAC-SHA256 derivation.
+• HMAC-derived lists — Third-party inventory matching uses HMAC-SHA256 derivation.
 The third party sees opaque derived hashes, not your original inventory.

-• Manifest is local — The hash-to-filepath mapping lives on your filesystem.
-CertiSigma never sees file paths or directory structure.
+• Manifest is local — The content/location mapping lives on your filesystem.
+CertiSigma never sees file paths, duplicate maps or directory structure.

 • Manifest encryption at rest — Manifests can be encrypted with AES-256-GCM using --encryption-key or CENSUS_ENCRYPTION_KEY env var.
 Encrypted files use a compact binary format with 96-bit random nonce and authenticated encryption.
 Auto-detected on load.